potory/Prompthing/README.md

 Prompthing is particularly well-suited for generating text output from structured data sources, such as APIs or databases.
 The library supports a variety of special markup features, including:

-Choosing from pre-defined lists: Prompthing can select words or phrases from pre-defined lists, allowing you to easily incorporate dynamic and varied content into your templates.
+- **Choosing from pre-defined lists**: Prompthing can select words or phrases from pre-defined lists, allowing you to easily incorporate dynamic and varied content into your templates.
 - **Loops**: Prompthing supports loops, making it easy to generate repeated content from arrays or other data structures.
 - **Nested templates**: Prompthing allows you to nest templates within each other, enabling you to build complex, hierarchical text output with ease.
 - **Random token selection**: Prompthing supports selecting a random token from a pre-defined list right in a template, making it easy to create diverse and engaging text content.